Editor’s Note: This post was originally published on December 5, 2017 and was updated for accuracy and comprehensiveness on July 10, 2019.

-You may be thinking that you don’t need email marketing, but let’s look at the numbers.
-About 73% of customers are unlikely to return to your store after one purchase.
-As a result, they likely won’t see your new referral program if you only promote it on your website.
+Since 73% of customers are unlikely to return to your store after one purchase., it’s unlikely that they’ll discover the value of your new referral program if you only promote it on your website.

 Working with an email service provider like Hubspot, Mailchimp, or Klaviyo is the best way to automate and manage your referral emails because they integrate seamlessly with with online loyalty program software like Smile.
-With each of these email marketing providers, you can automatically trigger email campaigns that ensure the right message is delivered to the right customer at the right time.
+With each of these email marketing providers, you can automatically trigger email campaigns that ensure the right message is delivered to the right customers at the right time.

 A launch campaign introduces your customers to your program as a whole and provides clear instructions on how to participate.
 These emails should also clearly state the value customers can expect to gain from participating.
 It’s important to keep things simple and easy to understand, and to use language that resonates with your audience.

 In this case, the message’s value is very easy to see: give $15 to a friend, get $15 to spend on yourself, and click to get started.
-Without diving into a detailed tutorial, Bombas manages to distill its referral program into easily understood steps and makes a point to take us through the entire referral journey.
-The email also takes on Bombas’ brand voice by being fun, quirky, and relaxed.
+Without diving into a detailed tutorial, Good Grains manages to distill its referral program into easily understood steps and makes a point to take us through the entire referral journey.
+The email also takes on Good Grains’ brand voice by being fun, quirky, and relaxed.

 The key takeaway here is to not overload customers with information when you launch.
-Provide a simple message include a strong CTA where they can learn about the program in more detail.
+Provide a simple message and include a strong CTA that gives them the option to learn about the program in more detail.
 Keeping it simple will increase the chances that they understand and get excited about the value you’re offering.

 A brand advocate campaign targets your most loyal customers and encourages them to invite their friends and family to join your program.
-At the end of the day, brand advocates are going to bring the most value to your referral program because they are most likely already referring people to your brand.
+At the end of the day, brand advocates are going to bring the most value to your referral program because they are the most likely to refer people to your store.

-By launching a referral program and reaching out to brand advocates, you will show them that this program is expressly meant to thank them for their loyalty and help solidify why they chose you in the first place.
+By launching a referral program and reaching out to these loyal customers, you will show them that this program is expressly meant to thank them for their loyalty and help solidify why they chose you in the first place.

-This one hits all the marks.
-It explains the program’s value in just one sentence, includes the referral link, and even gives a brief step-by-step guide on how to participate.
-Best of all, the personalized messaging in the email shows the utmost appreciation for the customer’s loyalty.
+This email from One Love Organics hits all the marks.
+It explains the program’s value in just one sentence, includes the customer’s unique referral link, and even gives a brief step-by-step guide on how to participate.
+Best of all, the personalized messaging in the email shows the utmost appreciation for their customer’s loyalty.

 A nudge campaign is great for keeping your brand top of mind between purchases.
 It doesn’t need to be very fancy or include too much information.
 The key here is to just provide that quick tap on the shoulder to remind customers you’re still there.
 This is especially important if your industry is on the lower end of the purchase frequency spectrum.